davidlaprade/davidlaprade.github.io/_posts/2017-2-23-my-fish-oil-experiment.md

 exist.

-As a healthy person, then, __the best reason to take fish oil is that the likelihood of positive outcomes outweighs the risks.__
+As a healthy person, then, __the best reason to take fish oil is that the likelihood of positive outcomes outweighs the risks.__ There just isn't much to lose.

 At the end of the day, studies are an imperfect guide: you don't know how your body will respond to any supplement until you _actually take it_.
 And in the